 No, depending on your physical condition, the exercises can be tailored to accomodate your needs.
 Qigong exercises can be done from standing, sitting and supine positions.
 The training can be very low impact for those recovering from an illness to high impact for martial training.
 Qigong is very good for individuals with physical limitations because of its adaptability

 A Clinical Qigong Practitioner is a trained and certified professional.
-As opposed to a Qigong Teacher, the Certified Clinical Practitioner has a minimum of 500 hours of verified specific Clinical Qigong training.
+The Certified Clinical Practitioner has 500-1,000 hours of verified Clinical Qigong training.

-We recommend that you verify a Clinical Qigong Practitioner's credentials before beginning any treatments.
+We recommend that you check a Clinical Qigong Practitioner's credentials before beginning any treatments.

 Qigong Meditation (with the exception of the religious application) is practiced to calm the mind in order to allow for healing to occur in an uninterrupted manner.